idaholab/moose/modules/contact/doc/content/source/constraints/TangentialMortarLMMechanicalContact.md

-where $\mu$ is the coefficient of friction, $\lambda_N$ is the Lagrange multiplier variable representing the contact pressure, $v_T$ is the slip velocity of the slave face relative to the master face, and $\lambda_T$ is the Lagrange multiplier variable representing the tangential stress.
-The above conditions require that either the slave face is sticking to the master face, or the slave face is slipping and the tangential stress is equal in magnitude to the coefficient of friction times the normal contact pressure.
-Additionally, if the face is slipping, then the force exerted by the slave face is in the same direction as the slip.
+where $\mu$ is the coefficient of friction, $\lambda_N$ is the Lagrange multiplier variable representing the contact pressure, $v_T$ is the slip velocity of the secondary face relative to the master face, and $\lambda_T$ is the Lagrange multiplier variable representing the tangential stress.
+The above conditions require that either the secondary face is sticking to the master face, or the secondary face is slipping and the tangential stress is equal in magnitude to the coefficient of friction times the normal contact pressure.
+Additionally, if the face is slipping, then the force exerted by the secondary face is in the same direction as the slip.

 The `ncp_function_type` parameter specifies the type of nonlinear